CriticalRange/ImmediatelyFast-Vulkanized/README.md

 - OptiFabric / OptiFine
 - Most closed source "clients" like LunarClient and LabyMod

-**✅ Compatible with VulkanMod!** This fork has been specifically designed to work alongside VulkanMod for maximum performance gains.
+**🔄 Compatible with VulkanMod (Smart Mode)** This fork intelligently works alongside VulkanMod using selective optimizations for optimal performance.

 If you encounter any issues, please report them on the [Issue Tracker](https://github.com/RaphiMC/ImmediatelyFast/issues).